Monsopiad Cultural Village in Sabah

 The cultural show at Monsopiad is a must see for everyone visiting here.
 A small hall with benches and a custom stage where the musicians are located above the stage will entertain you with the traditional dances of the Kadazandusun people.

-Here are the videos of the Sabah Traditional Dances from the Monsopiad Cultural Village
+Here is a link to my YouTube channel if you would like to see videos of the Sabah Traditional Dances from the Monsopiad Cultural Village.

 When the show is over, the performers will post on the stage for your picture grabbing moment so digital lovers, go all out here!
 You can even go on stage and have your personal picture with them...at no cost!